psychopy/workshops/source/tutorials/pycharm_basics.rst

 Installing modules
 ----------------------------

-For first time users, most modules have not been installed and therefore an error message would appear:
+For first time users, most modules to run PsychoPy not as a standalone version will have not been installed and therefore an error message would appear.

 To install modules: